dreamerHarshit/linux-server-1/README.md

 ### Change SSH port from 22 To 2200
  ```
  sudo nano /etc/ssh/sshd_config
- # change the line Port 22 to Port 2200
+ # change the line 'Port 22' to 'Port 2200', and save the file
  ```

 ### Configure Uncomplicated Firewall